Main illustration: Sean Suchara

 The goal of individual performance KPIs is to understand the impact of each sales rep relative to their on-target earnings (OTE).
 Taken together, these KPIs reveal how productive your sales team actually is.
 It helps you understand how efficient you are at allocating headcount and how effective your reps are at hitting quota.
 Here are the two KPIs that we track:

-- Revenue sold per rep: The actual sales that a rep has closed.
+The actual sales that a rep has closed.
 This is a basic ROI metric when paired with the fully loaded cost for each rep.

 Quota attainment and revenue sold per rep are measured differently for AEs, SDRs and relationship managers (RMs).
 For AEs, it’s new business revenue and for SDRs, it’s the number and size of stage two opportunities.
 For RMs who are focused on existing business, it’s net expansion revenue.

-Drive key outcomes with sales KPIs
+How to drive key outcomes with sales metrics

 Defining your sales KPIs is an important start, but KPIs alone can’t take your business to the next level of sales growth.
 As I mentioned earlier, it’s how you apply them and the actions they inspire that make KPIs so valuable to any sales organization.
 Here are two very different examples of how we’ve used sales KPIs as strategic levers.